PlanktoScope/device-pkgs/reference.md

     description: The Cockpit system administration dashboard
     ```

+- `port` is a number specifying the network port used for accessing the service.
+  - This field is required.
+  - Example:
+    ```yaml
+    port: 9090
+    ```

+- `protocol` is a string specifying the application-level protocol used for accessing the service.
+  - This field is required.
+  - Example:
+    ```yaml
+    protocol: https
+    ```

 - `tags` is an array of strings which constrain resolution of network service resource dependencies among package deployments.
 These tags are ignored in determining whether network services conflict with each other, since they are not part of the network service's route.
   - This field is optional.
   - Tags can be used to annotate a network service with information about API versions, subprotocols, etc. If a package deployment specifies that it requires a network service with one or more tags, then another package deployment will only be considered to satisfy the network service dependency if it provides a network service matching both the required route and all required tags.
 This is useful in ensuring that a network service provided by one package deployment is compatible with the API version required by a service client from another package deployment, for example.